The Best Home Remedies for Indigestion

 A sour solution: try drinking a teaspoon of apple cider vinegar diluted in a half-cup of water.
 It will help you digest the food if you don’t have enough acid in your stomach.
-You can add a little honey to sweeten the taste.
-This works well after a large meal.
-Just make sure you avoid this while taking apple cider vinegar.
+(You can add a little honey to sweeten the taste.)
+This works well after a large meal, so long as you avoid these apple cider vinegar mistakes.

 Stir a teaspoon of baking soda into a glass of water and drink it.
 If your stomach is too acidic, this solution neutralizes stomach acid and also helps relieve painful gas.